provideplatform/provide-js/README.md

 <a name="Ident"></a>
 ## Ident

-Here is a usage examples for 1 of the 10+ Ident methods.
+Here is a usage example for 1 of the 10+ Ident methods.
 The others have similar usage.

 <a name="IdentJavaScriptPromise"></a>
 ### Ident with JavaScript and Promise